Should I leave New York’s JFK Airport on a 7 hour layover? What is there to do on a 7 hour layover inside JFK?

 Another option for a layover in JFK is to rent a car.
 These are generally cheaper than taking a taxi or a rideshare.

 It’s super easy to get to the rental car center by AirTrain from any terminal.
 And the drop off process is easy with most rental car providers as well.
-Currently, Hertz is offering 30% off on electric vehicles – the perfect ride to explore NYC.
+Currently, Hertz is offering up to 30% off on electric vehicles – the perfect ride to explore NYC.

 The hangup comes when you consider the difficulty and cost of finding parking in New York City.
 Most parking garages charge upwards of $50 per day, minimum, with required valet service (and often long waits to retrieve your car).